-4.5.4.1.
+4.7.1.
 Setup Time = 15 minutes maximum.
 Setup time begins when the team arrives at the flight line.
 A judge will be assigned to each team and will start a dedicated stopwatch after communicating with the team.
 After the fifteen setup minutes have elapsed, the flight timer will start regardless of the team's readiness to launch the mission.

-4.5.4.2.
+4.7.2.
 Flying Time = 30 minutes maximum.

-4.5.4.2.1.
+4.7.2.1.
 Flying time shall start at the declaration by the Judge who will have a dedicated mission clock stopwatch.
 TEAMS MUST KEEP THEIR OWN TIME.
 ONCE ON THE CLOCK A TEAM MAY NOT ASK NON-STUDENT TEAM MEMBERS FOR REMAINING TIME.
+If flight is still being conducted past the 30 minute mark, judges will announce the termination of the mission and direct the team as to the correct landing procedure.

-4.5.4.2.2.
-A team may elect to cycle through the takeoff and landing sequence during the flying time more than once for a variety of valid reasons (change batteries, load payload, etc).
+4.7.2.2.
+A team may elect to cycle through the takeoff and landing sequence during the flying time more than once (change batteries, load payload, etc).
 No points will be lost, but flying time continues to be used.

-4.5.4.2.3.
+4.7.2.3.
 Flying time stops when the vehicle has completed flight (landed, crashed, or terminated) and the team has disconnected flight battery.
-The lead judge will confirm with the team captain that the flying time period has stopped.
+Judge will confirm with the team that the flying time has stopped.

-4.5.5.
-MISSION LIMITATIONS
+4.8 MISSION LIMITATIONS